-- 1. We recognise that KCSiE 2023 has introduced a specific section (Section Two of Part Four) regarding how to respond to concerns that do not meet the harm threshold. - 2.
-The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold for formal referral to LADO.
-A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school or college may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO - 3.
-A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school or college may have acted in a way that: - a) is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and - b) does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO. - c) Examples of such behaviour could include, but are not limited to: - d) being over friendly with children - e) having favourites - f) taking photographs of children on their mobile phone, contrary to school policy - g) engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - h) humiliating pupils. - 4.
+- 2. The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold for formal referral to LADO.
+A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school or college may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 3.
+A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school or college may have acted in a way that: - a) is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and - b) does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO - c) Examples of such behaviour could include, but are not limited to: - d) being over friendly with children - e) having favourites - f) taking photographs of children on their mobile phone, contrary to school policy - g) engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - h) humiliating pupils - 4.
 Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse. - 5.
 Low-level concerns may arise in several ways and from a number of sources.
-For example: suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken. - 6.
+For example: suspicion; complaint; or disclosure made by a child, parent, or other adult within or outside of the organisation; or as a result of vetting checks undertaken. - 6.
 It is crucial that all low-level concerns are shared responsibly with the right person and recorded and dealt with appropriately.
 Ensuring they are dealt with effectively should also protect those working in or on behalf of schools and colleges from becoming the subject of potential false low-level concerns or misunderstandings. - 7.
-For such cases, we will follow guidance within KCSiE 2023, part four. - 8.
+For such cases, we will follow guidance within KCSiE 2024, part four. - 8.
 Any staff member who has a low-level concern should report those concerns to the headteacher.
 Where the concerns relate to the headteacher the concerns should be reported to the chair of governors. - 9.
 We recognise that what may appear to be low level concerns can actually relate to serious / significant allegations.
 As such, where there is any room for doubt, we will consult with the LADO.

-Low level concerns and staff behaviour policy
+13.15 Low level concerns and staff behaviour policy